aouiniamine/aoui-drive/README.md

 # AOUI Drive

-A MinIO-like Object Storage API built in Go.
-AOUI Drive provides a secure, multi-tenant storage service with authentication, bucket management, and resource (file) handling capabilities.
+A file and media hosting server with a web dashboard for bucket and resource management, RESTful API, and webhook notifications for real-time event streaming.

 ## Features

+- **File & Media Hosting** - Upload, store, and serve files with content-type detection
+- **Public & Private Buckets** - Control access with public URLs or authenticated endpoints
+- **Web Dashboard** - Browser-based UI for managing buckets, resources, and webhooks
+- **Webhook Notifications** - Real-time HTTP callbacks on resource creation and deletion
 - **Multi-tenant Architecture** - Clients are isolated with their own buckets and resources
 - **JWT Authentication** - Secure API access with 24-hour tokens
-- **Role-Based Access Control** - ADMIN, MANAGER, and USER roles
 - **Content Deduplication** - SHA-256 hash-based deduplication within buckets
-- **Public Buckets** - Optional public access via symlinks
 - **Streaming Uploads** - Support for both streaming (PUT) and multipart form (POST) uploads
 - **Swagger Documentation** - Built-in API documentation at `/swagger/`